ThomasLadder/Object-Recognition-Facial-Recognition/README.md

 Tech demo for Technology + Ethics

 ## Object-Recogntion
 Object recognition will be ran on the Raspberry Pi.
+Object-Recognition will use Object_detection_picamera.py.
 Demo requires Tensorflow, OpenCV, and Protobuf.

 ### Usage
 Boot up Raspberry Pi.
 Make sure camera module is plugged in and propped up on "camera stand".
 To run the object recognition script, navigate to the correct directory: